petermcd/monzo-api/SECURITY.rst

     * - < 0.0.7
       - No
       - Previous version contained a packaging issue and are useless.
+    * - < 1.0.0
+      - No
+      - Anything prior to v1.0.0 is now considered pre release.
-    * - >= 0.0.7
+    * - >= 1.0.0
       - Yes
       -

 Reporting a Vulnerability
 -------------------------------------

-Although this package is intended for locally hosted applications fixing security vulnerabilities is still important, especially when finance is involved.
+Although this package is intended for locally hosted applications, fixing security vulnerabilities is still important, especially when finance is involved.